 Coffee in Greece

 Greeks are heavy coffee drinkers and the coffee economy is thriving, even in hard times.
 You usually notice it by the minute you step foot on the country, as you see many locals holding a cup of coffee in their hand as part of their Greek breakfast.

 Greek coffee is made in a small pot called “briki”.
-The beans are finely ground and served in a small cup.
-Sugar is added beforehand as it brews together with the coffee and the grounds stay at the bottom – so, mixing sugar with your spoon afterwards in your cup will make coffee taste like mud – (a common mistake for tourists trying this kind of coffee before joining our Taste Athens Food Walk).
+The beans are finely grounded and served in a small cup.
+Sugar is added beforehand as it brews together with the coffee and the grounds stay at the bottom – so, mixing sugar with your spoon afterwards in your cup will make coffee taste like mud – ( a common mistake for tourists trying this kind of coffee before joining our Taste Athens Food Walk).

 Freddos slowly stole the thunder from frappe as they offered a cold coffee of better quality and elegance.
 There are two types of Freddos: Freddo Espresso and Freddo Cappuccino.
 Despite their Italian names, these 100% Greek masterpieces give some Italians the chills when they find out we are messing with their sacred traditions.
 Unlike their Italian sip-and-go espresso cousins, freddos keep company to Greeks for more than two hours, as their favourite hobby is to drink their coffee enjoying the sunshine, socialising, chatting, gossiping etc and not only during the Greek Breakfast time.

 Freddo Espresso = Double shot of espresso mixed with ice cubes, shaken till frothy.